golincode/sharepoint-client/README.md

         // handle exceptions
     }

-In order to use the **SharePoint REST API Client** methods, you need an **Access Token** which can be generated either by a logged User or an Application.
+**Attention:** In order to use the methods provided by this class, you need an **Access Token** which can be requested either by a logged User or an Application.

 ### Get an Access Token as a **User**: